This module is contained in the mod_xhtml_neg.c

 or "text/xml-external-parsed-entity", where "us-ascii" is assumed.If no match is found using content-negotiation, the default content type is used.

-Note that setting the AddDefaultCharset
+Note that setting the AddDefaultCharset directive for the

 Apache core is recommended regardless of whether the "charset" parameter